 The Strategic Flood Risk Assessment in Volume 10(c) of this Plan advises that there is fluvial risk to Kilmaley with some areas at risk of pluvial flooding.
 Flooding is also shown backing up from the main river and along its tributaries.
 However, risk is mainly limited to agricultural land and open space, with small encroachment in community and existing residential lands.
-Open space and agricultural uses are appropriate and should be maintained.
-Further development within the Community zoned land within Flood Zone A or B should be for less vulnerable or water compatible uses, and future residential development should be located within Flood Zone C.
+Further development within the Community zoned land within Flood Zone A or B should be for less vulnerable or water compatible uses, and future residential development should be located within Flood Zone C. The Strategic Flood Risk Assessment in Volume 10(c) of this Plan advises that there is fluvial risk to Kilmaley with some areas at risk of pluvial flooding.
+There should be no new development within Flood Zone A or B, and only minor development, as indicated under Section 5.28 of the Planning Guidelines, such as extensions, will be permitted.